Mert-Cihangiroglu/End-to-End-Data-Engineering-Project/README.md

 ## Requirements

-I did set up an Linux Ubuntu VM on my local to perform all the tasks, you can use AWS, or GCP cloud instances as well.

-First install and setup the below packages.
+I did set up a Linux Ubuntu VM on my local to perform all the tasks.
+You can use AWS, or GCP cloud instances as well.Once your machine is ready to go, go ahead, install and setup the below packages.

-spark-2.1.1-bin-hadoop2.7
+- spark-2.1.1-bin-hadoop2.7

-apache-cassandra-3.9
+- apache-cassandra-3.9

-kafka_2.11-0.9.0.0
+- kafka_2.11-0.9.0.0

 =========================================================================